 Given these known facts, how can we stop these solutions from being biased?

 One way is to curate the data fed into the model and remove data that could potentially lead to bias.
 The issue with this approach is that it reduces the benefit of the model itself.

 Alternatively, we can limit the decision-making capability and usage of the model to those situations where bias is not a concern.
 For example, imagine that a customer receives a message through his or her channel of choice, in a friendly tone.
 The message has a call to action asking recipients to visit a webpage that displays on a cell phone without requiring them to scroll.
 This is an example of identifying a customer preference that could have been driven by age.
 But does that bother anyone?

 The answer to this dilemma isn’t to limit the data inputs your machine learning models can use, but to control the decisions it can make.

 How We’re Addressing the Issue

 At Katabat, we’ve built a solution that limits the decision-making capabilities around digital debt collections to messaging only.
-Katabat Engage helps lenders collect more dollars through a platform of personalized, digital communications tailored to customer preferences that is powered by a proprietary machine learning platform.
+Katabat helps lenders collect more dollars through a platform of personalized, digital communications tailored to customer preferences that is powered by a proprietary machine learning platform.

 There is too much risk of machine-learning bias when allowing the models to make both a financial decision and a recommendation.
 For further certainty that Engage will select communications that are appealing to customers and meet all relevant regulations, our clients can review and approve every possible combination of messaging the algorithm could select from.